How to Buy Bitcoin in Canada: A Complete Guide (2020)

 Even though you might have heard of Bitcoin, you might not know how to buy them.
 Read this guide for explanations.

 Globally, many people are buying Bitcoin to turn a quick profit or look for returns in the longer term.
 Others are using Bitcoin for a more flexible and convenient medium for money transfers.
 Since the movement from A to B is virtual and quite quick, cryptocurrency transactions are attractive.
 The technology is constantly evolving to meet increasing needs for effective cross-border transactions.
 Besides Bitcoin, tokens are also traded or invested on various markets, because the speculative volatility of cryptocurrencies brings the potential for exponential returns.
-If you are interested in using this exciting space, here are some ways to buy Bitcoin in Canada.Find a Bitcoin ATM or Bitcoin Counter near you
+If you are interested in using this exciting space, here are some ways to buy Bitcoin in Canada.Click here to buy Bitcoins online

 What is Bitcoin?